The Value of a Distance/Remote Learning MSc in Business and Data Analytics?

 The study of data analytics is a popular topic these days.
 Our world has gone through multiple cycles of industrial evolution.
-Most recently, every business has needed to onboard technology in their day to day in order to stay competitive.
+Most recently, every business has needed to onboard technology in their day-to-day in order to stay competitive.
 Today, thanks to each business being part of the technological ecosystem, a lot of data is available both internally and externally for companies to extract information to their advantage.
-Because of this transformation, the skills needed to build data processing pipelines and leverage tooling for visualizations are quickly becoming an expected part of every software engineer’s toolkit.
-Moreso, an ever expanding set of non-engineering roles are focusing on data gathering and analysis as the platforms which make the technical aspects easier become more wide-spread.
+Because of this transformation, the skills needed to build data processing pipelines and leverage tooling for visualizations are quickly becoming an expected part of everyone's toolkit.
+Moreso, an ever-expanding set of non-engineering roles are focusing on data gathering and analysis as the platforms which make the technical aspects easier become more widespread.

 Who should do a distance MSc?